Revolutionizing how humans and machines work in the ocean

 Robotic systems promise to open the ocean to humans in new ways.
 Recent advances in robotics are improving efficiency, lowering costs, and reducing the risks of marine operations.

-To speed development of robotic technologies, the Woods Hole Oceanographic Institution has created the Center for Marine Robotics.
-The goal of the Center is to collaborate with industry sponsors, academic partners, and key government agencies to change the way people and machines work together in the marine environment.
+To speed development of robotic technologies, the Woods Hole Oceanographic Institution has created the Consortium for Marine Robotics.
+The goal of the Consortium is to collaborate with industry sponsors, academic partners, and key government agencies to change the way people and machines work together in the marine environment.